hellcatz/verusProxy/README.md

 ### Miner Authorization
 By default, authorization from miner will be used to create pool connections for each unique miner address.

-This requires miner to support extra nonce subscription (xnsub) or will reult in low difficulty share rejects.
-If the pool connection is lost, a new extra nonce will be assigned by the pool and sent to miners (xnsub)

 Optionally, you may force all miners to use the specified proxy wallet.